lukstafi/navi-parens/README.md

-## Technical Details and Known Issues
+## Quirks, Technical Details and Known Issues

-TODO?
-As an optimization, the defined-symbols are only recomputed on edit when the cursor needs to leave its current line.

 Currently, multiple cursors are not supported.

 I ignore defined-symbols that are out-of-order with respect to the syntactic structure, e.g. Python class field definitions inside methods.

-To simplify the implementation, navigating up or down a scope advances the cursor if possible.
-This is usually the desired behavior, but reduces a bit the flexibility of navigating scopes with empty (closing) delimiters.
-(TODO: is this still true?)

 Currently, navigating scopes with multicharacter closing brackets might not work well.